Guide

 'Put as much of your own story into your product and branding as you can,' he says.
 'Customers will gravitate to you because of your authentic story, even if they have to pay a little bit more.'

-'And continue that through into your packaging and shipping.
-Differentiate yourself from the corporate experience.
+'Differentiate yourself from the corporate experience.
 Package products nicely and put a personal note in.
 Amazon can't compete with that.'

-You can learn more about ecommerce, shipping, and marketing in the Xero guide to starting an online business.
+You can learn more about e-commerce, shipping, and marketing in the Xero guide to starting an online business.

 Niche down

-McKeown says online shopping habits have given new life to new and unusual business ideas.
+McKeown says online shopping habits have given new life to unusual business ideas.
 'Niche shopping has been enabled by the internet.
 It's much easier to find out-of-the-ordinary products online than to traipse around town for it, so that's what people do.'

 Online services business ideas

-Growing an online service business out of your day to day
+Growing an online service business out of your day-to-day

-Olivia Park moved her personal training business online in this way.
-She had been a traditional in-person trainer in Taiwan but agreed to work virtually with her clients after moving to South Korea.
-Simultaneously, the health and wellness content she distributed on social channels grew in popularity.
-She was soon able to market online group programmes that helped Olivia Park Coaching serve more clients.
+Olivia Park moved her personal training business online using this approach.
+She had been an in-person trainer in Taiwan but agreed to work virtually with clients after moving to South Korea.
+At the same time, her health and wellness content on social channels grew in popularity.

 'It's allowed me to create more products with different tiers of service.
 Some people are happy to do the online courses on their own.
 Others ask for customised routines.
-And others want one-to-one time.
-But the upshot is that I'm able to deliver twice as much service online as I could when limited to in-person training.'
+And others want one-to-one time.'

-Building your reputation is just the same online
+Building your reputation works the same online

-Just like any service business, word of mouth is one of the keys to the success of an online business idea.
 Michael Yared says referrals drive most of the new business at his fully online app development agency, Echobind.

 'We spun off with one anchor client and built up from there.
-It was tough for the first couple of years because we never knew if the projects would keep coming.
-But we just kept asking for referrals and it's still our biggest source of new work.'
+It was tough for the first couple of years because we never knew if the projects would keep coming.'

 Online app and software business ideas